heesangh/S23-AML-Project/README.md

 ## Term project for Virginia Tech CS5824/ECE5424 Advanced Machine Learning Spring 2023
 ### Heesang Han (VT ECE), Chhayly Sreng (VT ECE), Spencer Paragas (VT CS), Ranhee Yoon (VT ME)

+### To execute the code, run the jupyter notebook file ```change_detection.ipynb```
+If not running in Google Colab, ignore and remove the first cell.
+If running in Google Colab, zip the whole directory except change_detection.ipynb and name it addon.zip.
+Then upload to the drive and mount drive to Google Colab.
+This code is configured to run in Google Colab.

 ### Base code, including jupyter notebook:
 Rodrigo Caye Daudt, Bertrand Le Saux, Alexandre Boulch.
 (2018, October).
 Fully convolutional siamese networks for change detection.
 In 2018 25th IEEE International Conference on Image Processing (ICIP) (pp. 4063-4067).
 IEEE.
 (We modified the code)